 Possibly justified on account of the whole "slavery" thing.
 Eric's brother isn't tugging on the hair of a girl, but on the hair of a slave who legally cannot retaliate.
 Flora ripping his shirt is Flora ripping the shirt of someone who makes a living buying and selling her people as property.

-Subverted in Questionable Content when a woman who drives around in a vespa attacking boys who are awful to their girlfriends is stopped by Martin and Faye.
-When they ask her to imagine a guy doing the same to women who treat their boyfriends like crap, she says that she'd have no problem with that...and ask for his phone number.
+Subverted in Questionable Content when The VespAvenger - a woman who drives around on a Vespa scooter, attacking boys who are awful to their girlfriends - is stopped by Martin and Faye.
+They try to point out the double standard by asking her if she'd be horrified by the thought of a man riding around on a Harley beating up women who treat their boyfriends like crap, but the VespAvenger says that she'd have no problem with that...and ask for his phone number.
 In the same comic, the fact that Faye uses Martin as a punching bag is shown to be the result of severe mental trauma, and she gets called out on it more than once and tries to be better about it, mostly shifting to snark as the comic goes on.

-The implications of Abuse Is Okay When It Is Female on Male in an episode of House are explored in this FUU Comic◊.
+The implications of Double Standard: Abuse, Female on Male in an episode of House are explored in this FUU Comic◊.
 A woman commits credit fraud, puts nude pictures of him up on the internet and steals his facebook account.
 The moral?
 Chase is wrong for spurning her because they were sexually incompatible.

 In The Whiteboard, the male characters are quite free to beat up other male character and the female characters are quite free to beat up male characters, but no males have been seen or mentioned as beating on females.
 This strip and the one after it shows that Pirta hit Doc hard enough for him to have another near death experience.